suki-w/LSE_Thoughtworks_Project/README.md

 # LSE_Thoughtworks_Project

+-- Preview
+A final project of the LSE Data Analytics Career Accelerator program, also an Employer's Project to be presented to and rated by the data analyst representatives of Thoughtworks UK, leveraging real-life data retreived from the TFL and other relevent open resources online.
+Conclusions and recommendations were based on data analysis conducted on Python, whereas data visualizations were developed on both Tableau and Python.

+-- Project Background

 Our team (a team of 4 with members with Hong Kong, Singapore, Dubai and UK) was required to develop and present a data-informed plan to increase the uptake of cycling in London and to help the client better understand the factors that contribute to the uptake of cycling in the city.

 -- Scenario